 Most students will find that their objectives are best met by a single specialization and the careful use of their elective time.
 The option of pursuing two specializations within the MPH degree is available provided the student meets certain conditions:

 - The student also must be admitted by the division or program committee overseeing the second specialization and must have an advisor assigned for each specialization.

 - A total of 42 or 48 credits, depending on the specialization, must be successfully completed to earn the MPH degree in the College of Public Health at The Ohio State University.

 - Students pursuing a dual specialization within the College of Public Health must complete all degree requirements for each specialization.
-This includes core courses, required specialization courses, and elective courses.
+This includes foundation courses, required specialization courses, and elective courses.

-- Typically, students complete one practicum and one culminating project that meet the requirements for each specialization.
+- Typically, students complete one APE and one culminating project that meet the requirements for each specialization.

 - For some combinations of specializations, there will be a lot of overlap in the required specialization courses and for others there will not be a lot of overlap.

 - Therefore, in an attempt to set requirements such that the dual specialization is seen to represent substantial additional effort, a minimum of 18 additional credit hours will be required for the second specialization.